fjvallarino/monomer/docs/tutorials/03-life-cycle.md

 In the case of a `textField`, the internal state contains the current cursor position and selection.
 When you add a new item by clicking on the "Add" button (or pressing Enter), a new row is added.
-This row has an editable textField, in which you can move around with the arrow keys as usual.
-If you add a few more items and use tab to navigate to a different textField, you will notice that each textField keeps the cursor position it had before losing focus, even after their position in the list changed (of course, this is the expected behavior).
+Each row has an editable textField, in which you can, as usual, move around with the arrow keys.
+If you add a few more items and use tab to navigate to a different textField, you will notice that each textField keeps the cursor position it had before losing focus, even after their position in the list changed.
+Just for fun, try removing the `nodeKey` from that function: you will see that the textField was not _moved_ to the correct position in the list, as the cursor position indicates.

-Just for fun, try removing the `nodeKey` from that function: you will see that the textField did not _move_ to the correct position, as the incorrect cursor position indicates.
+While this example may look uninteresting, it is important to keep this situation in mind.
+Animation widgets also have state, and changing their position without using a nodeKey would cause erratic behavior.

 ### Setting focus